 Forest Management: The management of forests to provide for the sustainable production of wood and wood products; to provide outdoor recreation; to maintain, restore and enhance environmental conditions for wildlife and wildlife habitats; and to provide for the protection of water quality and production of water supplies, conservation of soil, carbon sequestration, and to protect scenic qualities and rural character.

-Foundary: A facility where metals are melted and cast into shapes by pouring the molten metal into molds.
+Foundry: A facility where metals are melted and cast into shapes by pouring the molten metal into molds.
 A foundry may include related processes such as cleaning, finishing and machining of cast products.
 Foundries typically involve heavy industrial activity, high heat sources, and may generate noise, dust or emissions.
 This use is generally classified as an industrial or manufacturing use and is not intended for residential or commercial districts.

-Fowl: Any of several domesticated or wild gallinaceous birds typically used for food.
+Fowl: Any of several domesticated or wild gallinaceous birds typically used for food or egg production.

 Frontage: See “Road Frontage”